milanbojovic/gamecraft-character-service/README.md

 ### Running with Maven

+Prerequisites: Make sure that Accounts Service is running with all containers (RabbitMQ, SQL Server).
 1. Navigate to the project directory in your terminal.
 2. Run the command `mvn clean install`.
 3. Then run the command `java -jar target/character-service-0.0.1-SNAPSHOT.jar`.